-Determining a good price You have decided to start exporting your products.
-How do you determine the right price for your product?
-You have to take into account more than the costs of production, storage, distribution and delivery; the quality of your product and its position in the export market (high or low?) matter as well.
+When determining a price for your product, you have to take into account more than the costs of production, storage, distribution and delivery; the quality of your product and its position in the export market (high or low?) matter as well.
 The price you charge must be in line with the market level.

 The export price is a crucial part of the negotiations with your buyer.
 But before you agree upon a price, you must be aware of the costs you have and take into account the prices on the export market.
 This enables you to offer your customers a price that covers your costs and ensures a profit without becoming so expensive no-one will want to buy it.